dirkwallenstein/vim-excess-lines/README.md

 another dictionary where the keys are the mode in which the list of match-specifications they map to are active.

+There is one special key `*` that applies to all filetypes without a key.

 The three valid modes are:

 - `'permanent'` : active in all modes
 - `'insert'` : only active in insert mode
 - `'normal'` : only active when not in insert mode

+Note that each of the missing mode-keys of a specific filetype falls back to the one in the default entry `*` individually.

 For example, to add special behavior for `markdown` files you can add an entry similar to this one: